chelsejw/javascript-uno/project-post-mortem.md

 ### What habits did I have during this unit that I can improve on?

 * Remembered the wrong due date, spent my weekend playing Animal Crossing....
-* Worked really hard for the first two projects, then got burnt out.
+* Worked really hard for the first two assignments, then got burnt out.
 * If something looks too daunting I just didn't try.
 * I really just use loops for sooo many things.